Local Operations and Field Mediated Entanglement without a Local Tensor Product Structure: Detailed calculations for the example of the field mediated entanglement protocol

 At first glance, one might thus worry that the transformation from the initial to the final state in Eq.\,\eqref{start_to_final}, implemented via the local operators $\hat{U}$ and $\hat{U}'$, could be interpreted as an instance of such an embezzling protocol and therefore not a genuine case of entanglement generation via field-mediated interaction.
 However, looking at the dynamics, as visualized in Fig.\,\ref{fig:fme_locc}, shows the limitations of such argument.
 The protocol explicitly involves not only local operators applied at the beginning and end, but also the non-trivial period of pure field evolution between them.
 This intermediate evolution cannot be part of an embezzling process, which by definition must involve only local operations and the passive use of an entangled catalyst.

 A more direct argument rules out embezzlement even more conclusively.
-Suppose we remove the intermediate field evolution and apply only the operators $\hat{U}$ and $\hat{U}'$ in sequence.
+Suppose we remove the intermediate non-local field evolution and apply only the local operators $\hat{U}$ and $\hat{U}'$ in sequence, as would be prescribed to perform an embezzlement protocol.
 Then, as can be directly verified from their explicit forms in Eqs.\,\eqref{U_A},~\eqref{U_B}, and~\eqref{merging_op}, the combined action of $\hat{U}' \hat{U}$ simply brings the system back to its initial state:

 This is straightforward to see: the matter-sector operators trivially undo the displacement of the sources, as in the original FME protocol, while the field dressing operators $\hat{W}_F(s)$ introduced during superposition creation are precisely undone by their inverses in the merging operations.
 As a result, if no time is allowed for the field to evolve, that is, if the system is not given a chance to acquire relative dynamical phases between branches, then no entanglement is transferred to the spin degrees of freedom.
 The system returns exactly to the initial pure product state, and no detectable entanglement is present.